-Taizoh Yamamoto^{1,}, Akio Kokubu1, Tatsuo Sakai2, Yuki Nakamura3
+Taizoh Yamamoto^{1}, Akio Kokubu1, Tatsuo Sakai2, Yuki Nakamura3

-Yamamoto Metal Technos Co.
+1 Yamamoto Metal Technos Co.
 Ltd., 4-7 Setoguchi 2-chome, Hirano-ku, Osaka, 547-0034 Japan 2 Ritsumeikan University, 1-1-1 Nojihigashi, Kusatsu, Shiga, 525-8577 Japan 3 Toyota National College of Technology, 2-1 Eiseicho, Toyota, Aichi, 471-8525 Japan Corresponding author: yamakin@mx1.alpha-web.ne.jp

 Abstract In order to investigate the fatigue characteristics of metallic materials experimentally, a long period of time is required to get sufficient number of S-N data.
-In recent years, in order to overcome this difficulty, multi-type rotating bending fatigue testing machine whose name is GIGA QUAD have been developed by Yamamoto Metal Technos Co., Ltd., in which four specimens can be tested simultaneously.
+In recent years, in order to overcome this difficulty, multi-type rotating bending fatigue testing machine whose name is GIGA QUAD has been developed by Yamamoto Metal Technos Co., Ltd., in which four specimens can be tested simultaneously.
 In this time, some additional new functions have been developed as follows;

-(1) 'high and low temperature environmental testing unit' whose target temperature is in a range of 600° C and -150deg.C, (2) 'fracture alarm unit', and (3) '2-step variable loading unit'.
+(1) 'high and low temperature environmental testing unit' whose target temperature is in a range of 600 deg.C and -150deg.C, (2) 'constant temperature/humid environmental testing unit' combined with the conventional corrosive cell, (3) 'fracture alarm unit', and (4) '2-step variable loading unit'.